Wellness Blood Tests: What They Check For and Why They Matter

 Proper preparation ensure the virtually accurate results:

-Many tests, specially lipid panels and glucose measurements, require fast for 8 12 hours before the test.
-Water is typically allow and encourage. -
+- Fast Many tests, specially lipid panels and glucose measurements, require fast for 8 12 hours before the test.
+Water is typically allow and encourage.

-Ask your healthcare provider whether you should take your regular medications before the test. -
+- Medication timing Ask your healthcare provider whether you should take your regular medications before the test.

-Being advantageously hydrated (with water solely if fast )make blood draw wewell-to-dond can prevent some false readings. -
+- Hydration Being advantageously hydrated (with water solely if fast )make blood draw wewell-to-dond can prevent some false readings.

-Strenuous physical activity briefly before testing can affect certain results. -
+- Avoid exercise Strenuous physical activity briefly before testing can affect certain results.

 Understand your results